EfficiencyJunky/eec-for-squarespace/guide/README.md

     <img src="../img/02--GTM_and_Squarespace_Setup/02--copy_code_to_ss.png">

 3. If you haven't already, setup a pageview tag in Google Tag Manager to fire on an "All Pages" trigger
-4. Make sure to test that the integration is working.
+4. Now put GTM into Preview Mode to test your changes.
+If everything is working, you should see pageviews firing in Google Analytics Realtime Reports when you visit your website.
+If you are new to Google Tag Manager then be warned that only YOU will be able to trigger pageviews until you Submit the changes in GTM.

 ---
 # SECTION 3 -- CONFIGURE BASIC BUILT-IN AND USER-DEFINED VARIABLES
-## Setup a few Built-in Variables
+## Built-in Variables
 We need to make sure the Built-in variables we will be using are configured if they haven't been already

-1. Go to the variables sectoin of GTM, click "Configure" in the "Built-In Variables" section, and enable `Container ID`, `Event`, `Page Hostname`, `Page Path`, `Page URL`, `Referrer`, and `Click Text` by checking the box next to them in the list.
-If these variables are already enabled then you don't need to do this step.
+1. Go to the variables section of GTM, in the "Built-In Variables" section click "Configure" and enable `Container ID`, `Event`, `Page Hostname`, `Page Path`, `Page URL`, `Referrer`, and `Click Text` by checking the box next to them in the list.<br/>
+    If these variables are already enabled then you don't need to do this step.<br/>
-    When you're done you should see these variables available in the "Built-In Variables" list
+    When you're done you should see the variables available in the "Built-In Variables" list

     <img src="../img/02--GTM_and_Squarespace_Setup/03--builtin_variables.png">

-## Setup the first User-Defined Variable and modify our Pageview Tag
+## Setup a User-Defined Variable and modify the Pageview Tag
 This is where it starts to get fun.
-We will be needing a bunch of custom variables, but let's start with an easy one to ease into things shall we?
+We will require a bunch of custom variables, but let's start with an easy one to get our feet wet.

 1. In the "User-Defined Variables" section, click "New" to start the custom variable creation process
 2. Name the variable `URL Query - oid (for SS Transaction ID)`<br/>
     Choose the variable type "URL"<br/>
     Set the "Component Type" to `Query`<br/>
     Set the "Query Key" to `oid`<br/>
     The point of this variable is to capture the Squarespace (SS) Transaction ID out of the URL Query Parameters whenever a customer finishes checkout and lands on the Checkout Complete page.
-Click save to complete the variable completion process.
+Click save to complete the variable creation process.

     <img src="../img/02--GTM_and_Squarespace_Setup/04--urlquery_variable.png" height=350>

-3. Now go to "Tags" and open the obligatory Pageview tag that is firing on "All Pages" (if you don't have one yet you should create one)
+3. Now go to "Tags" and open the obligatory Pageview tag that is firing on "All Pages"
-4. Check the "Enable overriding settings in this tag" box
+4. Check the box labeled "Enable overriding settings in this tag"
 5. Under "More Settings -> Custom Dimensions", choose "Add Custom Dimension"
-6. Set the Index to the same index as was generated for the custom dimension named `SS Transaction ID` that we created at the beginning of this tutorial in [**SECTION 1: Step 1**](#SECTION-1-PREPARE-GOOGLE-ANALYTICS-PROPERTY-AND-VIEW-SETTINGS) (in all of the examples this code is referencing this is `dimension4`.
+6. Set the Index to the same index as was generated for the custom dimension named `SS Transaction ID` that we created at the beginning of this tutorial in [**SECTION 1: Step 1**](#SECTION-1-PREPARE-GOOGLE-ANALYTICS-PROPERTY-AND-VIEW-SETTINGS)<br/>
+(in all of the examples throughout this guide we are using `dimension4` for the SS Transaction ID.
 If you are also using `dimension4` then you would put `4` in the index section)
-7. Set the "Dimension Value" to the variable we created in step 2 either by copying and pasting this exact text `{{URL Query - oid (for SS Transaction ID)}}` or clicking the icon next to the text box (looks like a lego block with a plus sign on it) and choosing the variable from the list.
+7. Set the "Dimension Value" to the variable we created in step 2 either by copying and pasting this exact text `{{URL Query - oid (for SS Transaction ID)}}` or by clicking the icon next to the text box (looks like a lego block with a plus sign on it) and choosing the variable from the list.

     <img src="../img/02--GTM_and_Squarespace_Setup/05--modify_pageview_tag.png" height=500>

 8. Don't forget to click the "save" button!
-9. Now when someone completes a checkout, our dataLayer vairable will grab the Squarespace Transaction ID from the `oid` query parameter (which should only actually appear on pages who's path is `/checkout/order-confirmed`), and set dimension4 to this value for the pageview hit.
+9. Now when someone completes a checkout, our dataLayer variable will be populated with the Squarespace Transaction ID from the `oid` query parameter (which should only actually appear on pages who's path is `/checkout/order-confirmed`), and this will be sent along with the pageview hit as custom dimension4.
+Of course in Google Analytics Reports it will show up as "SS Transaction ID" under Custom Dimensions.

 ## Setup the other basic User-Defined Variables
 Next we will setup a bunch of other User-Defined variables that are pretty straightforward.
 All of these variables will be created by clicking "New" in the "User-Defined Variables" section.

 **NOTE: Naming variables exactly as they are listed in this guide is a crucial step in order for everything to work.
-Thankfully Google Tag Manager should complain if you accidentally name a variable incorrectly during the setup, but try not to do this.
+Google Tag Manager may or may not complain if you accidentally name a variable incorrectly during the setup, but no guarantees.
 Once all of the code has been copied to the Custom JavaScript Variables later in this tutorial, you can re-name any of the variables to be whatever you want because GTM will update them anywhere they appear in the container.
 But I recommend just leaving them as-is.**

-I'll provide a screenshot of the first one to show how to set them up and then rely on text for the rest.
+I'll provide a screenshot of the first one to show how to set them up.

 **Constant Variables**